-Level I Level II Level III The LEA has addressed none The LEA has addressed some The LEA has fully and of the indicators of providing of the indicators of providing thoughtfully addressed all of adequate resource and support adequate resource and support the indicators of providing in order to implement the in order to implement the adequate resource and support selected intervention. selected intervention. in order to implement the selected intervention.
+Level I Level II Level III The LEA has addressed none The LEA has addressed some The LEA has fully and of the indicators of providing of the indicators of providing thoughtfully addressed all of adequate resource and adequate resource and the indicators of providing support in order to implement support in order to implement adequate resource and the selected intervention. the selected intervention. support in order to implement the selected intervention.